nasa/cumulus-dashboard/README.md

 ## Build the dashboard with docker (for users/operators)

-It is easy to build a deployable version of the Cumulus dashboard without having to learn the build process details.
-A single script, `./bin/build_in_docker.sh`, allows you to run a Docker command that will read your environment, download and install all dependencies, and create a production ready bundle of your dashboard.
+It is easy to build a deployable version of the Cumulus dashboard without having to learn the complicated build process details.
+A single script, `./bin/build_dashboard_via_docker.sh`, allows you to run a Docker command that will read your environment, download and install all dependencies, and create a production ready bundle of your dashboard.

 All of the environment variables in the previous section are available to override with values you want in your dashboard.
 One recommended method, is to store your variables in a sourceable environment file for each dashboard you are going to deploy.